Mattress Support Layers Explained: A DIY Guide

 Recommended brands

-We’ve got great pocketed coil choices:
+As DIYers, we’ve got some great pocketed coil choices:

 Want help choosing between them?
 We’ve got a full breakdown for you here: Pocket Coil Comparison: Leggett & Platt vs. Texas Pocket Springs